tbrunz/hosts-on-network/README.md

 addresses, and without MAC addresses, the script cannot make positive identifications of your known hosts.

-After running for a few seconds, you should get a report in your terminal:
+After running for a few seconds, you should get a report in your terminal similar to this:
 ```
 Subnet 'My home LAN':
 Known host: IP number 192.168.1.1    MAC addr 44:55:EE:FF:66:77   descr: My home Wifi router